 Compulsory third party (personal injury) insurance covers drivers of your vehicle from claims for compensation for injuries or deaths arising out of the use of the motor vehicle.
 It is paid each time you register your vehicle [Motor Vehicles Act 1959 (SA) ].

-The aim of the insurance scheme set up by the Motor Vehicles Act 1959 is to ensure that every vehicle being used on the road is insured.
+The aim of the insurance scheme set up by the Motor Vehicles Act 1959 (SA) is to ensure that every vehicle being used on the road is insured.
 Allianz administers the compulsory third party insurance scheme for the Motor Accident Commission.
-A vehicle registered in another state, while not covered under this Act while being used for a visit to South Australia, is covered by a similar Act in the owner’s home State.
+A vehicle registered in another state, while not covered under this Act, is covered by a similar Act in the owner’s home state while being used for a visit to South Australia.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.